- 1 My Story

 Impersonate real charities

-Some scammers will make a call to you saying they are a charitable group and use the name of a real charity.
+Some scammers will make a call to you saying they are a charitable group and use the name of an actual charity.
 They insist you give money now over the phone with a credit card because the money is needed so badly.
 If you do this the scammer now has your money and credit card information.

-A person sets up a GoFundMe account and says it is for a specific cause, usually to help with medical bills, but when the money comes in it is never used for medical bills.
+A person sets up a GoFundMe account and says it is for a specific cause, usually to help with medical bills, but when the money comes in the medical bills are not paid.
 The scammers often use disaster areas where emotions are high from recent devastation and loss of lives to perform their deceit.

 Signs of a charity scam